Does Pet Insurance Cover Grooming?

 What Covers Grooming?

 Wellness plans sometimes include routine grooming services like nail trims and ear cleaning, but coverage varies widely between providers.
-Some accident and illness policies may also cover medically necessary grooming when prescribed for treating conditions like skin infections.
+Some accident and illness policies may also cover medically necessary grooming when prescribed for treating conditions like skin infections, provided they occur after the waiting period.

 It’s best to review your specific plan details carefully since grooming benefits are rare among pet insurance providers.